GUILLAUME BAFFOU, MARK KREUZER, FLORIAN KULZER, AND ROMAIN QUIDANT

 Noble-metal nanoparticles (NPs)—for example, made of gold or silver—are known for their strong optical response in the visible range.
 This is due to the plasmonic resonance of the electron gas of the NP at visible frequencies.
 In parallel, this plasmonic resonance can be accompanied by a substantial increase in the internal temperature of the NP (see Fig. 1).
 While this effect is known, it is often considered as a side effect to be minimized.
 However, the ability to control heat at the nanoscale does open a wide range of applications, limited only by the imagination.

-The balance between the optical and thermal energy conversions is simply a matter of optimizing the shape and the size of the NP.
+The balance between the optical and thermal energy conversions is just a matter of optimizing the shape and the size of the NP.
 For instance, while large NPs (diameters greater than 100 nm) are very efficient light-scatterers, small, elongated, flat, or angular NPs turn out to be more efficient nanosources of heat.2

 In our first set of experiments, gold nanostructures were designed using e-beam lithography.
 With such nanostructures, a plasmonic resonance and an efficient subsequent heat generation can be achieved using near-IR (770 nm) laser illumination and an irradiance around 1 mW/µm2 (see Fig. 2).

 These conditions are fulfilled using a confocal microscope with a high-numerical-aperture objective.
 Through the same objective, laser light at a second wavelength (473 nm) is focused on the sample to excite the fluorescence.
-This light is linearly polarized; the polarization anisotropy arising from the sample is then measured using a polarizing beamsplitter and two avalanche photodiodes.
+This light is linearly polarized; the polarization anisotropy arising from the sample is then measured using two avalanche photodiodes.
 Raster-scanning the sample with respect to the optical axis enables us to form a map of the FPA.

 A temperature map was made of a lithographically prepared gold nanowire laying on a glass substrate (see Fig. 3); the map gives an idea of the spatial resolution that can be achieved, which has been estimated to be 300 nm.
 This technique can be applied using any kind of optical microscope.
 In the present case, since a far-field measurement of the FPA is performed, the spatial resolution is diffraction limited.